data-8/zero-to-data-8/deploy/connect_labs_and_homework.md

 "interact links" to the following syllabus page:

 http://data8.org/sp18/

-We have created a similar page in `syllabus.md` that you can use to append new links to for your course.

 We recommend forking and customizing your own version of the labs, so that you can ensure the content is the right match for your course.
 To do this, perform the following steps: